C Programming Language 'Has Completed a Comeback' - Slashdot

 So why not protect against common errors using the programming language constraints and checks?
 Most of these protections can be done with very little cost, performance wise or in loss of program expressive power.

-It is not clear to me specifi
+It is not clear to me specifically what you believe is not being done that can be.

+Compile time checks, static analysis, profilers, fuzzers and runtime bounds check code inserted automatically by compilers by default are generally available to programmers at little to no cost.
+Quite a lot of the old standard C library has over the years been marked as hazardous to your health by modern compilers.

+We can teach drivers not to start the car engine with the car in "drive" because they might run someone over, or we can just design the car not to start except in park.

 Oh Lord, seriously?
 This again?
 C is more dangerous than Java the way that a KA-Bar is more dangerous than a butter knife.
 If you take a real programming language, hamstring it, put a bib on it, and pull its teeth so it can process nothing more than strained baby food, sure, it won't be dangerous but then again it won't do much useful either.

 Write a device driver in Java or Python.
 Or a kernel.
 C will always have a place in net-connected computers.
-You just don't hand a loaded gun to a child and expect
+You just don't hand a loaded gun to a child and expect he'll produce something useful without blowing his foot off.
+C is for grown-ups and when you get big and strong and if you eat all your spinach maybe when you grow up you'll do system programming too.
+Until then, feel free to play around with interpreted languages that pen you in a coral so you don't do anything stupid and feel free to pretend that JIT really does mean it's compiled and just as fast as native code.

 Oh lord, that again?
 (Score:2)